Madeley Court: History

 After the Dissolution of the Monasteries, the manor of Madeley was acquired in 1544 from Wenlock Priory by Sir Robert Brooke, afterwards Speaker of the House of Commons, who built his house there in 1553 on the site of an earlier monastic grange.
 The manor passed down in the Brooke family.

+In 1651 the house was occupied by a Roman Catholic, Francis Wolfe, when he received a visit from Charles II, accompanied by Richard Penderel, when escaping after the Battle of Worcester.
+The house then had several hiding places but Wolfe advised the house was no longer safe for concealment and let the king stay overnight in a barn (now part of Upper House) while Wolfe and Penderel unsuccessfully scouted the Severn crossings which were patrolled by Parliamentary troops.
+Following this, the King and Penderal returned to the latter's home at Boscobel House, from where the King subsequently headed for exile in France.

 In 1727 Basil Brooke died a minor and the manor was divided between his two sisters, Catherine and Rose.
 When Catherine died her half passed to her husband John Unett Smitheman and from him to their son John who sold it in 1774 to Abraham Darby III.
 In 1781 Darby sold it to his former brother-in-law Richard Reynolds, his partner in the Coalbrookdale Company.
 Rose's half was subdivided between her four daughters.
 By 1781, Richard Reynolds had gradually acquired those portions as well, thus reuniting the holding under one name in 1780–81.

 Eminent as Quaker philanthropist and ironmaster, Reynolds died in 1816.
 His real property then descended to his son Joseph and his daughter Hannah Mary Rathbone.
 In 1824, on the partition of the inheritance, Madeley came to Joseph who conveyed it to his three sons in 1853: a seventh to Thomas Reynolds, three sevenths to Joseph Gulson Reynolds, and three sevenths to Dr. William Reynolds.
 Thomas (d.
 1854) left his seventh to his two brothers.